Polyadic Opinion Formation: The Adaptive Voter Model on a Hypergraph: Results

-\closewidetext where we used that $\sum_{(m, n) \in \bar{Q}^{K}} \kroneckerdelta{m}{a}\kroneckerdelta{n}{b} = \indicator{\bar{Q}^{K}}(a, b)$.
+\closewidetext where we used that $\sum_{(m, n) \in \bar{Q}^{K}} \delta_{m, a}\delta_{n, b} = \indicator{\bar{Q}^{K}}(a, b)$.

-\subsubsection{Propagation contribution}
+\subsubsection{Propagation Contribution}

-For $\X \in \tset{\A, \B}$ let $\eta_{\X}(m,n)$ denote the probability that an $\X$-vertex propagates its opinion in an active hyperedge $\A^{m}\B^{n}$.
+For $\X \in \{\A, \B\}$ let $\eta_{\X}(m,n)$ denote the probability that an $\X$-vertex propagates its opinion in an active hyperedge $\A^{m}\B^{n}$.
 In particular, \begin{itemize}[leftmargin=*] \item under proportional voting, $\eta_{\A}(m, n) = \frac{m}{m + n}$ and $\eta_{\B}(m, n) = \frac{n}{m + n}$ and \item under majority voting, $\eta_{\A}(m, n) = \Theta(m - n)$ and $\eta_{\B}(m, n) = \Theta(n - m)$, where $\Theta$ is the Heaviside step function with the convention that $\Theta(0) := \frac{1}{2}$. \end{itemize} Note that under both rules, $\eta_{\X} \equiv \frac{1}{2}$ on the diagonal, i.e., when $m = n$.

-As before, we will assume that a propagation event takes place in an active hyperedge $h \in \{\A^m \B^n\}$ ($1 \leq m,n$).
-In contrast to the previous section, we also need to consider the change to the overall number of $\A$- and $\B$-vertices.
+As before, we will assume that a propagation event takes place in an active hyperedge $h \in \{\A^{m} \B^{n}\}$ ($1 \leq m,n$).
+In contrast to the previous section, now we also need to consider the change to the overall number of $\A$- and $\B$-vertices.
 If an $\A$-vertex propagates its opinion in $h$, the number of $\A$-vertices increases by $n$, and the number of $\B$-vertices consequently decreases by the same amount.
 Taking into account also the converse option when a $\B$-vertex propagates its opinion, the overall expected change is given as

-Under proportional voting, both terms cancel each other out, and the total expected change is equal to zero, $\Delta[\A]_\text{prop.} = 0$ and $\Delta[\B]_\text{prop.} = 0$.
-Therefore, the initial magnetization is conserved under proportional voting.
-However, this is not the case under majority voting for general $m$ and $n$.

-Next, we need to compute the change to the expected number of hyperedges $\A^a \B^b$ with $2 \leq a + b \leq K$.
+Next, we need to compute the change to the expected number of $\A^{a} \B^{b}$ hyperedges with $2 \leq a + b \leq K$.
 Consider the case when an $\A$-vertex propagates its opinion.
-If the active hyperedge $h$ already has the form $\A^a \B^b$, i.e., if $a = m$ and $b = n$, the number of $\A^a \B^b$ hyperedges decreases by one with certainty.
-On the other hand, if $a = n + m$ and $b = 0$, in other words, if the $\A^a \B^b$ hyperedge is inactive and has the same number of vertices as $h$, an $\A^a \B^b$ hyperedge is created.
+If the active hyperedge $h$ already had the form $\A^{a} \B^{b}$, i.e., if $a = m$ and $b = n$, the number of $\A^{a} \B^{b}$ hyperedges decreases by one with certainty.
+On the other hand, if $a = n + m$ and $b = 0$, in other words, if the $\A^{a} \B^{b}$ hyperedge was inactive and had the same number of vertices as $h$, an $\A^{a} \B^{b}$ hyperedge is created.
+The left part of Fig.~\ref{fig:propagation_transitions} illustrates those transitions.